 Crown restoration may be needed when decay damages a tooth’s biting surface.
 Previous fillings may also crack leading to tooth decay around the filling.
 The old filling and decay must be removed before the affected tooth can be treated.
 Usually a new filling is placed to support the tooth’s crown.
-Then the tooth is prepared and shaped for the crown.
+Then the tooth is prepared and shaped for the crowns.
 An impression is taken to create an accurate model of the current tooth.
 Until your final crown is ready, a temporary crown is inserted to protect the tooth until the final crown is ready.
 Custom made at a dental lab, the final crown is cemented in place after removing the temporary crown.

 When a single tooth is missing, one replacement option is a porcelain tooth replacement fused to a metal bridge.
 We prepare the teeth on each side of the missing tooth to accept the new bridge.
 Impressions are taken to ensure a proper, comfortable fit.
 A temporary bridge is made and inserted.
 Without the transitory bridge, your teeth will move to compensate for the missing tooth.
 The final bridge is custom made at a dental lab.
-When final bridge is ready, temporary one is removed and the final bridge is fitted.
+When the final bridge is ready, the temporary one is removed and the final bridge is fitted.
 We are happy to answer any further questions you may have.